stark1tty/awesome-PhD/README.md

 - [TURTLES AND CHILL]()

 #### Guidance
+- [BEING KINDER TO OURSELVES](https://www.reddit.com/r/PhD/comments/o414sc/being_kinder_to_ourselves_a_resource_for_phd/): Doing a PhD can be lonely and demoralising at times, so remember that you're not alone.
+A metaphor to show solidarity, even when things are tough.
 - [HOW TO COPE WITH SHAME](https://psyche.co/guides/how-to-cope-with-shame-by-understanding-where-it-comes-from): Do you feel perpetually bad, broken or unlovable?
 These tools will help you relate to yourself in a fairer, gentler way.
 - [HOW TO DIFFUSE CATASTROPHIC THOUGHTS](https://psyche.co/guides/how-to-stop-thinking-the-worst-and-learn-not-to-catastrophise): Do you often fear the worst is going to happen?
 Use these therapeutic techniques to think more rationally and calmly.

 #### Self-Care
 - [THE SAD BASTARD COOKBOOK](https://traumbooks.itch.io/the-sad-bastard-cookbook): "Life is hard.
 Some days are at the absolute limit of what we can manage.
 Some days are worse than that.
 Eating—picking a meal, making it, putting it into your facehole—can feel like an insurmountable challenge.
 We wrote this cookbook to share our coping strategies.
 It has recipes to make when you've worked a 16-hour day, when you can't stop crying and you don't know why, when you accidentally woke up an Eldritch abomination at the bottom of the ocean.
 But most of all, this cookbook exists to help Sad Bastards like us feel a little less alone at mealtimes."

+#### Support
+- [GLOBAL PHD SERVER](https://discord.com/invite/VfxMhwV): Large Discord server for PhD students.
+- [R/PHD](https://www.reddit.com/r/PhD/) AND [R/PHDSTRESS](https://www.reddit.com/r/PhDStress): Subreddits for those on the journey.
+- [THE PHD PLACE](https://thephdplace.com/): The PhD Place supports doctoral students on their journey with a vibrant community, online writing groups, and resources for success.

 ### Miscellaneous
 - [ACRONYMIFY](https://acronymify.com/): If you need a cool and catchy acronym for your paper, project, etc. check out Acronymify.
 - [AUDEMIC](https://www.audemic.app/): App that converts academic research into a podcast.
 - [AWESOME GENERATIVE AI](https://github.com/ai-collection/ai-collection): A Collection of Awesome Generative AI Applications to make your life a little easier.
+- [DELIGHTFUL LISTS](https://codeberg.org/teaserbot-labs/delightful): Home of delightful curated lists of free software, open science and information sources.
+Similar to Awesome Lists.
+- [MATRIX RESHISH](https://matrix.reshish.com/): matrix.reshish.com is the most convenient free online Matrix Calculator.
+All the basic matrix operations as well as methods for solving systems of simultaneous linear equations are implemented on this site.
+For methods and operations that require complicated calculations a 'very detailed solution' feature has been made.
+With the help of this option our calculator solves your task efficiently as the person would do showing every step.
 - [MIT APP INVENTOR](https://appinventor.mit.edu/): Low to no code app design with easy accessibility and a click-and-drag interface.
 - [RETRACTION WATCH](https://retractionwatch.com/): Newsfeed from a major group tracking retractions as a window into the scientific process.
 [Click here](https://www.theguardian.com/commentisfree/2023/aug/09/scientific-misconduct-retraction-watch) for more context.
 - [TOOLS FOR ACADEMIC RESEARCH](https://tools.kausalflow.com/tools/): In case you want another rabbit hole to avoid your writing.

 ### Open Science
 - [AWESOME OPEN SCIENCE](https://tyson-swetnam.github.io/awesome-open-science/): This Awesome List is compiled in the effort to help new researchers find and learn about Open Science Tools.
+- [COMPLIANCE WITH PUBLISHED DATA SHARING STATEMENT](https://www.jclinepi.com/article/S0895-4356(22)00141-X/pdf): The objective of the study was to analyze researchers’ compliance with their data availability statement (DAS) from manuscripts published in open-access journals with the mandatory DAS.
+Emphasises the need for continued progress in the push for open science.
 - [CROSSREF](https://www.crossref.org/): Crossref is a nonprofit open digital infrastructure organisation for the global scholarly research community.
 Uniquely and persistently recording and connecting knowledge through open metadata and identifiers for all research objects such as grants and articles.
 - [DELIGHTFUL OPEN SCIENCE](https://codeberg.org/teaserbot-labs/delightful):
 - [FIGSHARE](https://knowledge.figshare.com/): Figshare is a repository where users can make all of their research outputs available in a citable, shareable and discoverable manner.
 - [INITIATIVE FOR OPEN CITATIONS](https://en.wikipedia.org/wiki/Initiative_for_Open_Citations): A collaboration between scholarly publishers, researchers, and other interested parties to promote the unrestricted availability of scholarly citation data and to make these data available.
 It is intended to facilitate improved citation analysis.
-- [JOSS](https://joss.theoj.org/): The Journal of Open Source Software is a developer friendly, open access journal for research software packages.
+- [JOSS](https://joss.theoj.org/): The Journal of Open Source Software is a developer friendly, open-access journal for research software packages.
 Committed to publishing quality research software with zero article processing charges or subscription fees.
+- [MDPI](https://www.mdpi.com/): One of the largest multi-diciplinary open-access publishers.
+More [here](https://en.wikipedia.org/wiki/MDPI).
 - [NASA TRANSFORM TO OPEN SCIENCE](https://github.com/nasa/Transform-to-Open-Science): Open Science will broaden participation, increase accessibility to knowledge, and embrace new technologies that can respond to these changes at scale.
 We hope you will join us in creating an open science infrastructure in your organization.
 TOPS will show you how!
 - [OPEN ACCESS TRACKING PROJECT](https://tagteam.harvard.edu/hubs/oatp/items): TagTeam is an open-source tagging platform and feed aggregator developed for the Harvard Open Access Project (HOAP).
 - [UKSG](https://www.uksg.org/): UKSG exists to connect the knowledge community and encourage the exchange of ideas on scholarly communication.
 It is the only organisation spanning the wide range of interests and activities across the scholarly information community of librarians, publishers, intermediaries and technology vendors.